Firm astonished over stance on fracking

 Government lawyers told the court a ban was not in place and that a final position had yet to be adopted.

-Tom Pickering, who is operations director for Ineos Shale, said that that claim represented a "staggering u-turn".
+Tom Pickering, who is operations director for Ineos Shale, said that that claim represented a "staggering U-turn".

 "The Scottish people and parliament may find this revelation barely believable when the government has repeatedly told Holyrood that there is an effective and immediate ban."